The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Economic Planning:

 In the present age of planning, national data are of great importance.
-For economic planning, it is essential that the data pertaining to a country’s gross income, output, savings, and consumption from different sources should be available.
+For economic planning, the data about a country’s gross income, output, savings, and consumption from different sources must be available.
 Without these, planning is not possible.

 Economic Models: